gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 higher reading accuracy; this does not mean higher IQ's cause more accurate reading because random assignment of IQ is not possible.
 However, for the dyslexic students, the relationship is not what one would might expect.
-It is slightly negative, showing that higher IQ's are related to lower reading accuracy.
+It is slightly negative, showing that higher verbal IQ's are related to lower reading accuracy.
 What we conclude from this is that we should not expect higher IQ's to show higher performance on a test like this.

 \indent Checking the assumptions is always recommended before getting focused on the inferences in the model.
+When interactions are present, you should not use VIFs as they are naturally inflated because the same variable is re-used in multiple parts of the model to create the interaction components.
+Checking the multicollinearity in the related additive model can be performed to understand shared information in the variables used in interactions.
 When fitting models with multiple groups, it is possible to see "groups" in the fitted values (x-axis in Residuals vs Fitted and Scale-Location plots) and that is not a problem -- it is a feature of these models.
 \index{Residuals vs Fitted plot}
 \index{Scale-Location plot}